seanv999/Type-racer/README.md

 # Type-racer
-Simple type racer hack source
+type racer source, Example for developers not ment to be used...